Locksmith technician walking up stone pathway toward an estate home in Portola Valley oak woodland

 What is a BSIS locksmith license and why does it matter in California?

 BSIS (Bureau of Security Investigative Services) issues California locksmith licenses.
 Every locksmith and locksmith employee must carry a valid BSIS license card while working.
-You can verify a license at the BSIS public portal before hiring.
+California BSIS licensing ensures every technician has passed a background check and meets state requirements.

 Can a locksmith rekey the locks on my Portola Valley estate home?